Quantiles

 4, 4, 5

 Hardly a neat 25%:25%:25%:25% split.
-This also illustrates another potentially confusing thing: that the quantiles may be, almost always are for item scores, actually impossible scores.
+This also illustrates another potentially confusing thing: that the quantiles may be, almost always are for item scores, scores that are actually impossible.

 Try also … #